btholt/complete-intro-to-computer-science/lessons/trade-offs.md

 Really though, it's the additional function in my brain that as I'm writing code is thinking about "can this be done better".

 Let's talk about "better" for a second.
 The temptation after learning about these concepts is to try to optimize every piece of code that you come across.
-"How can this have the loweset Big O?" is the wrong question to ask.
+"How can this have the lowest Big O?" is the wrong question to ask.
 Let's go over some guiding principles.

 - There are no rules.
 "Always do _blank_".
 Everything has context.
 These are just tools and loose decision-making frameworks for you to use to make a contextually good choice.
 - There are frequently multiple good choices and almost never a perfect, "right" choice.